projectacrn/acrn-hypervisor/doc/developer-guides/VBSK-analysis.rst

 ********************************

 Let's analyze the overhead of the VBS-K framework.
-As we know, the VBS-K handles notifications in the SOS kernel instead of in the SOS user space DM.
+As we know, the VBS-K handles notifications in the Service VM kernel instead of in the Service VM user space DM.
 This can avoid overhead from switching between kernel space and user space.
-Virtqueues are allocated by UOS, and virtqueue information is configured to VBS-K backend by the virtio-echo driver in DM, thus virtqueues can be shared between UOS and SOS.
+Virtqueues are allocated by User VM, and virtqueue information is configured to VBS-K backend by the virtio-echo driver in DM, thus virtqueues can be shared between User VM and Service VM.
 There is no copy overhead in this sense.
 The overhead of VBS-K framework mainly contains two
 parts: kick overhead and notify overhead.

--  **Kick Overhead**: The UOS gets trapped when it executes sensitive instructions that notify the hypervisor first.
+-  **Kick Overhead**: The User VM gets trapped when it executes sensitive instructions that notify the hypervisor first.
 The notification is assembled into an IOREQ, saved in a shared IO page, and then forwarded to the VHM module by the hypervisor.
 The VHM notifies its client for this IOREQ, in this case, the client is the vbs-echo backend driver.
-Kick overhead is defined as the interval from the beginning of UOS trap to a specific VBS-K driver e.g. when virtio-echo gets notified.
+Kick overhead is defined as the interval from the beginning of User VM trap to a specific VBS-K driver e.g. when virtio-echo gets notified.
 -  **Notify Overhead**: After the data in virtqueue being processed by the backend driver, vbs-echo calls the VHM module to inject an interrupt into the frontend.
-The VHM then uses the hypercall provided by the hypervisor, which causes a UOS VMEXIT.
-The hypervisor finally injects an interrupt into the vLAPIC of the UOS and resumes it.
-The UOS therefore receives the interrupt notification.
-Notify overhead is defined as the interval from the beginning of the interrupt injection to when the UOS starts interrupt processing.
+The VHM then uses the hypercall provided by the hypervisor, which causes a User VM VMEXIT.
+The hypervisor finally injects an interrupt into the vLAPIC of the User VM and resumes it.
+The User VM therefore receives the interrupt notification.
+Notify overhead is defined as the interval from the beginning of the interrupt injection to when the User VM starts interrupt processing.

 The overhead of a specific application based on VBS-K includes two
 parts: VBS-K framework overhead and application-specific overhead.